sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 ### Feature 7: Chatbot trained over privacy settings

-Navigating the privacy settings can be confusing, but a chatbot that can easily help answer users' questions and guide them through the process of setting it up can facilitate the process.
+Navigating the privacy settings can be confusing, but a chatbot can easily help answer users' questions and guide them through the process of setting them up.

-### Feature 8: AI Powered Summary of Privacy & Consent Information
+### Feature 8: AI-Powered Summary of Privacy & Consent Information

-Reading through consent forms and privacy policies can be lengthy, but having an AI powered summary can reduce the legal jargon and make it more readable for elderly users.
+Reading through consent forms and privacy policies can be lengthy, but having an AI-powered summary can reduce the legal jargon and make it more readable for elderly users.

 ### Feature 9: Privacy Habit Notifications

-Sometimes remembering to check one's privacy settings as policies change is hard to remember, and thus an automated notification system to reminder users to do so can help recall.
+Sometimes remembering to check one's privacy settings as policies change is hard to remember, and thus an automated notification system to remind users can help recall.

 ### Feature 10: Memory Lane/ Old Videos Nostalgia - Random Selection from Camera Roll

-Once a month, a random photo and/or video will be selected from a person's camera roll and be posted on their personal activity feedback to allow nostalgic reflection.
+Once a month, a random photo and/or video will be selected from a person's camera roll and posted on their personal activity feedback to allow nostalgic reflection.

 ### Feature 11: Encrypted Friend Addition

 Users can only add and find friends through a specially generated code/password/QR code.
 This prevents elder users from getting friend requests from random users who may be phishers.

-### Feature 12: Family approved changes to privacy settings
+### Feature 12: Family-approved changes to privacy settings

 Parental controls can be applied to privacy and interaction settings.
-For example, family members of a more elder user can be authorized to restrict the user from sending cash/payments over the application.
+For example, family members of an older user can be authorized to restrict the user from sending cash/payments over the application.

 ### Feature 13: Hidden/restricted messages from potentially suspicious users